andrewt0301/hse-acos-course/docs/part1ca/11_Caches/lecture.md

    find the total number of sets and the total number of tag bits for caches that are direct-mapped two-way and four-way set associative, and fully associative.

-1. Consider a virtual memory system that can address a total of 2<sup>50</sup> bytes.
-   You have unlimited hard drive space, but are limited to 2 GB of semiconductor (physical) memory.
-   Assume that virtual and physical pages are each 4 KB in size.
-   * How many bits is the physical address?
-   * What is the maximum number of virtual pages in the system?
-   * How many physical pages are in the system?
-   * How many bits are the virtual and physical page numbers?
-   * How many page table entries will the page table contain?

 1. Try the above examples with following cache configurations (`Tool | Data Cache Simulator`).

    * Placement policy: Direct Mapping / Fully Associative / 2-Way associative